seanw7/PlantAPI/README.md

 # PlantAPI
 **CRUD REST API for plants.
-You can create plants with attatched genera names.**
+You can create plants with attached genera names.**

 All of the end points require JWT token authentication in the header: {"Authorization" : JWT}